Pray with Your Husband or Wife Every Day

 Before you go to sleep, ask for God’s protection over your home and for each member of your family, your relatives and others with needs.
-If one person goes to bed before the other, pray when he or she goes to bed.
+If one person goes to bed before the other, pray when the first person goes to bed.

 Suggested prayer guidelines

-Either person can suggest it is time to pray.
+Either husband or wife can suggest it is time to pray.

 You could agree that one of you will suggest praying together at the different times of the day, or you could be informal, with each taking the responsibility to say, “Let’s pray.”